expressjs/expressjs.com/en/guide/using-template-engines.md

     h1= message
 </code></pre>

-Then create a route to render the `index.jade` file.
+Then create a route to render the `index.pug` file.
 If the `view engine` property is not set, you must specify the extension of the `view` file.
 Otherwise, you can omit it.

 <pre><code class="language-javascript" translate="no">